gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 - Now you can move around using Super+{a,s,f,w,b,h,j,k,l,<Tab>} and create tiles out of windows with <Alt>+{h,j,k,l}

-- Note: When you edit wayfire.ini, you normally are automatically logged out.
-If not you can use `Ctrl-Alt-Backspace` to logout/login and test your edits.

 - Customize lxterminal & taskbar, darken theme.

+- Note: When you edit wayfire.ini, you are automatically logged out.
+If not, you can use `Ctrl-Alt-Backspace` to logout/login and test your edits.

+- Plugins listed in [core] are enabled whether or not you have specified any options.

 - My `zsh` and `nvim` (linked below) contain custom aliases and keybindings.